timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 Also note that Operational flexibility and resilience are also reduced as the whole User population is now dependent upon the one functioning application.

-Perhaps not the desired outcome for a multi-million dollar application consolidation program.
+So perhaps not the desired outcome for a multi-million dollar application consolidation program?

 ### Outsourcing